2019 Heritage Paddle Series

 - June 15-16 Peshtigo Flowage: This will be our 5th annual weekend tour of Caldron Falls and High Falls reservoirs.
 Friday night fish fry, camping at Governor Thompson State Park, and a shared meal at the Woods Lake shelter Saturday evening all on top of a beautiful paddle venue make this a continuing favorite.
 If we stick to our past paddle plan, count on 8 miles for Saturday and 6 miles on Sunday.

 - July 20 19th Annual Park-to-Park Paddle: Shattuck Park, Neenah, to Lutz Park, Appleton.
 8.5 miles.
 2018 saw a substantial change in route due to continued closure of the Menasha Lock.
-2019 route will likely repeat that change, unless the lock can be opened.
+Stay tuned for which route we take this year.

 - July 27 Tall Ships Paddle: We have enjoyed paddling down the Fox River from De Pere through the tall ships in Green Bay for their last three visits.
 Back-to-back paddle event weekends...but, too good to miss!